itsacoleworld/itsacoleworld_gatsby/src/pages/books.md

 ---
 **Currently Reading**

-* How Will You Measure Your Life - Clayton Christensen
+* Seveneves - Neal Stephenson
 * More From Less - Andrew McAfee
 * Bucky Works - James Baldwin
 * High Output Management - Andy Grove (again)

 **Bookshelf**

+* How Will You Measure Your Life - Clayton Christensen
 * Dune - Frank Herbert
 * The Art Of Learning - Josh Waitzkin
 * The Brain That Changes Itself - Norman Doidge